 - Help your family finish paying off a mortgage or any other debt

 - Fund education for your children or grandchildren

 - Leave a donation to a charity you value

-If a lump sum of money would help protect your loved ones against financial hardship or set them up for financial success, you might want to consider life insurance even after age 50.
+If a lump sum of money would help protect your loved ones against financial hardship and provide them with financial peace of mind, you might want to consider life insurance even after age 50.
 If you are unsure how much life insurance you need, how much you can afford or what type of policies to consider, you may want to talk to a financial planner or licensed life insurance agent.

 Frequently asked questions

 Is life insurance worth it for people over 50?